Kanji-Patel/Remote-Desktop-Manager/README.md

 Points of Interest

-->Can store all remote machine details at one place
+-->Can store all remote machine details at one place -->Search feature

-->Search feature

-->can have multiple connection in one application same time
+-->can have multiple connection in one application same time -->Full screen feature

-->Full screen feature

-->Easy to use
+-->Easy to use

-->Can share connections with other, (From C:\RemoteConnectionDetails.xml, give your connection to other person so it reduces recreating)
+-->Can share connections with other, (From C:\RemoteConnectionDetails.xml, give your connection to other person so it reduces recreating)

-->Encrypted connection passwords
+-->Encrypted connection passwords